Scientology: Disputes over legal status

 The Church of Scientology has often generated opposition due to its strong-arm tactics directed against critics and members wishing to leave the organization.
 A minority of governments regard it as a religious organization entitled to tax-exempt status, while other governments variously classify it as a business, cult, pseudoreligion, or criminal organization.

 In 1957, the Church of Scientology of California was granted tax-exempt status by the United States Internal Revenue Service (IRS), and so, for a time, were other local branches of the organization.
 In 1958 however, the IRS started a review of the appropriateness of this status.
 In 1959, Hubbard moved to England, remaining there until the mid-1960s.
+In 1967, the IRS removed Scientology's tax-exempt status, asserting that its activities were commercial and operated for the benefit of Hubbard, rather than for charitable or religious purposes.

-In the mid-sixties, the Church of Scientology was banned in several Australian states, starting with Victoria in 1965.
+In the mid-1960s, the Church of Scientology was banned in several Australian states, starting with Victoria in 1965.
 The ban was based on the Anderson Report, which found that the auditing process involved "command" hypnosis, in which the hypnotist assumes "positive authoritative control" over the patient.
-On this point the report stated, It is the firm conclusion of this Board that most scientology and dianetic techniques are those of authoritative hypnosis and as such are dangerous ... the scientific evidence which the Board heard from several expert witnesses of the highest repute ... leads to the inescapable conclusion that it is only in name that there is any difference between authoritative hypnosis and most of the techniques of scientology.
-Many scientology techniques are in fact hypnotic techniques, and Hubbard has not changed their nature by changing their names.
-The Australian Church was forced to operate under the name of the "Church of the New Faith" as a result, the name and practice of Scientology having become illegal in the relevant states.
+On this point the report stated:

+The Australian branch of the Scientology organization was forced to operate under the name of the "Church of the New Faith" as a result, the name and practice of Scientology having become illegal in the relevant states.
 Several years of court proceedings aimed at overturning the ban followed.
 In 1973, state laws banning Scientology were overturned in Victoria, South Australia and Western Australia.
 In 1983 the High Court of Australia ruled in a unanimous decision that the Church of Scientology was "undoubtedly a religion and deserving of tax exemption".

-In 1967, the IRS removed Scientology's tax-exempt status, asserting that its activities were commercial and operated for the benefit of Hubbard, rather than for charitable or religious purposes.